What is the Equity Ratio?

 The Equity Ratio measures the long-term solvency of a company by comparing its shareholders’ equity to its total assets.

-How to Calculate the Equity Ratio
+How to Calculate the Equity Ratio?

 The purpose of the equity ratio is to estimate the proportion of a company’s assets funded by proprietors, i.e. the shareholders.

-In order to calculate the equity ratio, there are three steps:
+To calculate the equity ratio, there are three steps:

 - Step 2 → Subtract Intangible Assets from Total Assets

 - Step 3 → Divide Shareholders’ Equity by the Total Tangible Assets